Rubix982/Scapest/ACM-W x GDSC, Scavenger Hunt 2022/README.md

 NYM RO ZO DXP AADSJZROUW, QYD MIFU EHKM DXP KKY "CYVE ZHKJ EHK WBEYG IONU"

-HE YHKBW MKED QRAON CEZN.
-GNYDJMUUC."
+SEN, BI JSE CAI, Q QLGG KMLIZS IEF IT TRU YEC BEYWDONQ QD WKLV.MLVK ID MSET YYK QOANN YE, ATD LHTNM ID JZ UY

+WO ISARL WUPT GGKYY SUOX.
+QYOTYWEFS."

-Sherlock is pretty sure it can be decrypted with the answer in the last puzzle they found at their office.
+Sherlock is pretty sure it can be decrypted somehow.
+The answer needs a key to be cracked, as with all ciphers.
 Maybe it finally leads to the culprit.
-One way of solving this is perhaps corresponding each character in the encrypted string with the numerical index of the “answer” found earlier, performing a numerical operation with the answer and the encrypted string to get back the original string?
-But who knows, it can be anything.
+Just this one last puzzle to go, hopefully.
+The culprit is soon to be caught.

 ## Solutions